olenbetong/react-data-object-connect/README.md

 - **useProcedure**(procedure, parameters) - Returns an object containing `data`,
   `isExecuting` and `error` properties.
 Executes whenever the procedure or parameters arguments change.

+### useData options
+`useData` accepts a second options argument.
+Available options are:
+- **includeDirty** (default `true`) - Includes currently dirty data in the dataset.
+Disable this to optimize if the data is used many places.

 ### Examples